jsnbuchanan/lets-play/react/egg-drop/README.md

 ### `eggCache.get()`
 Retrieves the next unbroken egg in the cache.
-If all eggs have been broken will throw an Error indicating so.
+If all eggs have been broken will return undefined.

 ```javascript
 const EggCache = require("./EggCache");